 Who doesn’t love being able to get up close and personal with animals of all kinds?
 Even though my kids are getting older, they are always willing to visit someplace where animals are the focus.
 And thankfully, there are several Vancouver Island zoos and aquariums to choose from.

-It’s true, you won’t find a traditional zoo with exotic mammals or even a large-sized aquarium here.
+It’s true; you won’t find a traditional zoo with exotic mammals or a large aquarium here.
 What we do have, however, are several smaller establishments that, in my opinion, are just as good, if not better.

-If you and your young ones love animals, this post will help you find all the locations across Vancouver Island that will allow you the ability to either pet, touch or view animals extremely close up.
+If you and your young ones love animals, this post will help you find all the locations across Vancouver Island that will allow you to pet, touch or view animals extremely close up.

 South Vancouver Island Zoos, Petting Farms and Aquariums